Things founders probably ought to know about venture capital.

-Portfolio fit is a common reason for a “No.”
+Portfolio construction is a common reason for a “No.”

 #10 An ugly capital stack

-Capital structure cleanup can add time, legal expense, and the potential for fights with existing shareholders who are unsupportive of corrective measures.
+If you need to clean up your capital structure, that can add time, legal expense, and the potential for fights with existing shareholders (who may be unsupportive of corrective measures).
 Messiness, prospective hassle, and expense are turn-offs to investors.